-We will respond to a report of damp and condensation and complete any remedial works/measures within a reasonable timescale.
-The timescale will depend on the severity and urgency of the problem and on the complexity of the solution and the remedial works required.
+We will respond to a report of damp and condensation and complete any remedial works/measures within a reasonable timescale that will be reflective of the statutory requirements and best practices in place.
+The overall timescale for a solution will be dependent on the problem and the complexity of the solution and the remedial works required.